Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 Full documentation is available on Docker's [website](https://docs.docker.com/compose/)

-## How to generate self sign certificate
+## How to generate self-sign certificate

 After completing the following steps, the certificate and key will be in folder Ed-Fi-ODS-Docker/Web-Gateway/ssl